Male Fertility After Childhood Cancer

 What if I had my sperm banked before treatment for childhood cancer?

-If you had sperm banked before treatment, it is important to tell the bank if your contact details change.
+If you had sperm banked before treatment, it is important to tell the sperm bank if your contact details change.
 They will contact you from time to time.
 If they have lost contact with you for 10 or more years, they may destroy your banked sperm.

 What if I have more questions about my fertility after childhood cancer?